marisarpo/horizons-week02/day4/horello-ajax/readme.md

 see the first board.
 This data should look just like what you saw above inside the Trello sandbox and the JSON data you saw in the browser.

 Now try using `$.ajax` to create a list and a card.
+Then reload the official Trello website to see your changes appear!
+(Actually, these changes should appear in realtime if you have the board open--no reloading necessary.)

 ### REST client (optional)